keifufu/WebNowPlaying-Adapter-Library/README.md

 `ToggleThumbsUp()` | Toggles thumbs up or similar `ToggleThumbsDown()` | Toggles thumbs down or similar `SetRating(int rating)` | Sites with a binary rating system fall back to: 0 = None; 1 = Thumbs Down; 5 = Thumbs Up

+## Building from Source
+You will need to open 'Turn Windows features on or off' and ensure that .NET Framework 3.5 is enabled, as pictured [here](https://oldimg.noonly.net/06BR2GT605.jpg).